mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 *[Tape change.]*

-... regulation of the mind means no design of having any reward.
-Becoming [something], or whatever I want to do or I don’t want to do.
-Or “this is good,” or “this is bad” – any kind of thought that comes up.
+... regulation of the mind means no sign of having any reward; becoming [something], or whatever I want to do or I don’t want to do, or “this is good,” or “this is bad” – any kind of thought that comes up.
 We don’t say, “this is good,” “this is bad.”

 **Same person**: What would you say, “This is there”?
 “This is nothing”?

 **Katagiri**: Just [this].
-Immediately you can see, “Oh!” – that’s all.
+Immediately you can see, *Oh!* – that’s all.
 But when you say “Oh,” there is a thought.
 It is already the life *after* something happens.

 **Same person**: That’s [a thought]...